h8d13/TERCES/README.md

 In case your distro doesn't package directly:

 - [KEKeys/](./KEKeys/README.md) - Setup helpers for `pam-u2f` to build from source latest version for any init system.
 - And integrate to `pam.d` for system-login, login-manager, etc...

-Helps you integrate with system even if not packaged by your distro, if it is:
+Helps you blend HSM with software even if not packaged by your distro, if it is:

-Set-up on arch (which asumes base-devel git tar):
+Set-up on arch (which asumes `base-devel git tar`):

 `sudo pacman -S pam-u2f libfido2 python-fido2 python-cryptography`